chavenstein/MSDS6306-CaseStudy1/CaseStudy1/Analysis/Analysis.md

 -   ./root/CaseStudy1/Analysis

-In the code below, I set an absolute path to the Analysis folder on my computer.
+By modifying "Analysis.Rmd" in the Analysis folder, I set an absolute path to the Analysis folder on my computer.

 ``` r
 setwd("C:/Users/Chris/Desktop/GIT home/root/CaseStudy1/Analysis")